stockparfait/stockparfait/README.md

   e.g. downloaded from TradingView.
 The CSV format is compatible with `parfait-list` output, and in tandem these two apps allow for manual editing of the DB contents.
+- [parfait-screener] - generate a list of stocks that satisfy search criteria.

 ## Quick start